oracle/rwloadsim/docs/ERRORLIST.md

 only be used when no other possibilities exist.
 Consider using exit in stead.

-### RWL-297 warning: "All arguments are positional in a generated executable"
+### RWL-297 warning: "all arguments are positional in a generated executable"
 When generating an executable for direct execution of rwl scripts, all arguments are rwl files during generation, and are positional at execution..

+### RWL-298 error: "'%s' is not a threads dedicated database"
+The at clause must refer to a threads dedicated database.

+### RWL-299 error: "querynotification stop time (%.1f) before start (%.1f) or current (%.1f)"
+When registering for query notification, the active time must be positive, and therefore stop time must be after both of start time and of current time.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.